Dmkk01/LSTM-Stock-Prediction/README.md

 The first model is a simple linear regression model.
 The second model uses LSTM without backout and default epoch and batch size.
 The third model uses LSTM with backout and changed epoch and batch size values.

+The LSTM models use a time-stamp of 60 and consider only the closing price of the stocks.